 Film Screening in Honor of Miloš Forman's Birthday - Feb.
 23, 2012 at 7 pm

-In honor of director Miloš Forman’s 80th birthday, the Embassy of the Czech Republic will screen the documentary Miloš Forman: What Doesn’t Kill You…(Miloš Forman: Co tě nezabije…) on February 23, at 7 pm, with opening remarks by Michael Jeck, film and media studies professor and former film programmer at the American Film Institute’s Silver Theater.
+In honor of director Miloš Forman’s 80th birthday, the Embassy of the Czech Republic will screen the documentary Miloš Forman: What Doesn’t Kill You…(Miloš Forman: Co tě nezabije…) on February 23, at 7 pm, with opening remarks and a Q&A; session led by Michael Jeck, film and media studies professor and former film programmer at the American Film Institute’s Silver Theater.
 The documentary examines the life of Miloš Forman and explores how his life experiences influenced many of his films.

 Also, the Embassy has on view a special exhibition celebrating the life of former President of the Czech Republic Václav Havel by leading Czech photographer Tomki Němec.
 Václav Havel was a classmate and friend of Miloš Forman.